 We’ll start with some of the basics of design systems for anyone who’s new to the topic, and then we’ll look at why they’re valuable, why design systems projects fail, and the benefits of Web Components and Web Component compilers, before investigating Stencil more closely.

 If you’re building a handful of apps in a startup or small business, delivering a consistent user experience across teams and projects is relatively easy.
 But enforcing a consistent set of design standards is much more challenging if you’re part of a larger organization— especially one with many distributed teams and concurrent projects, or hundreds of developers and designers.
 The problem is amplified when you consider the diversity of technologies and frameworks in use in most enterprises today, which makes it challenging to find a single approach that works for everyone on the team.

 This is a problem that we hear about frequently.
-One way to solve it is by implementing a design system using custom, framework-agnostic Web Components.
+One way to solve it is by building and implementing a design system using custom, framework-agnostic Web Components.

-In this whitepaper, we’ll take a detailed look at design systems implementation with Web Components, and step through:
+In this whitepaper, we’ll take a detailed look at how to build and implement design systems with Web Components, and step through:

 - What design systems are